 LAIDLAW Research Proposal

 The global crisis of antibiotic resistance threatens modern medicine.
 As drug-resistant bacteria spread, we desperately need new antibiotics, and nature holds the solution.
 In September 2025, researchers at Rockefeller University made a stunning discovery: from a single forest soil sample, they identified hundreds of previously unknown bacterial genomes and discovered two novel antibiotic compounds (Burian et al., Nature Biotechnology 2025).
-This breakthrough proves what ecologists have long suspected: forests are indeed "Nature's Pharmacy," harboring vast reservoirs of undiscovered therapeutic compounds.
+This breakthrough reminds us that temperate forests continue to hold massive untapped therapeutic potential, harboring vast reservoirs of undiscovered compounds.

-This project introduces the Habitat-Based Microbial Recovery Index (hMRI): a predictive tool that translates simple field measurements into estimates of microbial recovery and antibiotic discovery potential.
+This project introduces the Habitat-Based Microbial Recovery Index (hMRI): a diagnostic tool that translates simple field measurements into estimates of soil microbial recovery potential.
 Built on a foundation of 85+ peer-reviewed studies focused on temperate forests, the hMRI functions like a "health score" for forest soils.
-By measuring five visible habitat features including canopy cover, woody debris, leaf litter depth, plant diversity, and distance from forest edge, we can predict which recovering forests are developing healthy microbial communities AND identify what management actions might accelerate recovery in sites that need support.
+By measuring five visible habitat features including canopy cover, woody debris, leaf litter depth, plant diversity, and distance from forest edge, we can identify which recovering forests have habitat conditions associated with healthy microbial communities.

 The Six-Week Field Pilot: